Favourite Memories

 My father, Lenny Griffin, used to put these out every morning and store away in a shed at North Lodge Park every night in the summer.
 I used to go with him and when they got the smaller binoculars I was allowed to carry one.
 The big telescopes my fther used to carry one on each shoulder.

 The mother of my work friend, John Wallace, owned the flat over what used to be the Pedlar's Pack.
 We often rode to Cromer from Leicester on our motorcycles and spent weekends there.
 On one notable occasion John's bike would not start after being ridden along the beach, and we spent all night with it in the flat's entrance hallway trying to get it started, fortunately with success.
-I don't ...see more
+I don't recall ...see more

 My father, Leonard Griffin, worked for the council as a gardener and helped build these gardens.
 He then helped maintain them until he retired.
 My memory is being allowed to run from one garden to the next and then the next but having to wait for my Mum at the end.
 I don't recall these as the rock gardens but as the sunken gardens.

 I used to go along to Ffynnongroyw to play with my mate Mark Mellor at his parents which was the chip-shop.
 I remember playing on the beach and the old dock/railway buildings for hours on end.
 One day we found lots of 'jelly tubes', which was marked with 'explosive' that had washed up on the shore.
-Naturally me and a guy called Paul, (incidentally, whose house was demolished to make way for the widening of ...see more
+Naturally me and a guy called Paul, (incidentally, whose house was demolished to make way for the widening of the ...see more

 I have just read an amusing story about the Walls ices girls and how pretty they were - I was one of those girls - I can't quite believe someone has written about us!
 What fun we had.
 We all worked in the school holidays in the beach cafes, hard work sometimes but such good times.The beaches were packed and we sold lots of Walls ices!
-The cliffs on this photograph were the source of much competition as ...see more
+The cliffs on this photograph were the source of much competition as we ...see more

 I remember from the mid 1970's I was planning to have a career as a Town Planner (ended up training as an RMN at St Francis) and was always writing studies on post war Haywards Heath.
-Needless to say, I was delighted to come accross the offices of the architect Douglas White who designed the very distinctive classic, of their time, houses on what was originally called the Harlands Farm Estate as well ...see more
+Needless to say, I was delighted to come accross the offices of the architect Douglas White who designed the very distinctive classic, of their time, houses on what was originally called the Harlands Farm Estate as well as ...see more

-I used to play in the old Clair Meadow and remember the drinks machine which sold pink milk in a wax carton by the tree at the footpath entrance to 'the rec' on Perrymount Road which is still there...I spent many a happy afternoon there and remember well the lovely old green and cream buses going in and out of the old bus station, which to me at age 9 epitomised Haywards Heath as we ...see more
+I used to play in the old Clair Meadow and remember the drinks machine which sold pink milk in a wax carton by the tree at the footpath entrance to 'the rec' on Perrymount Road which is still there...I spent many a happy afternoon there and remember well the lovely old green and cream buses going in and out of the old bus station, which to me at age 9 epitomised Haywards Heath as we had ...see more

 In the early 50's many streets in Uxbridge were still lit by gas.
 So "lighting up time" had a whole different meaning.
 The iron lampposts were much lower than the lighting masts of today and were more widely placed along the streets.
 Street lighting then had a different function because the lights were to illuminate the pavement, not so much the roadway.
 I lived in Frays Waye which was entirely lit by gas and there ...see more